xmrig/xmrig/README.md

       --cuda-bsleep-hint=N      bsleep hint for autoconfig
       --no-nvml                 disable NVML (NVIDIA Management Library) support

+TLS:
+      --tls-gen=HOSTNAME        generate TLS certificate for specific hostname --tls-cert=FILE           load TLS certificate chain from a file in the PEM format --tls-cert-key=FILE       load TLS certificate private key from a file in the PEM format --tls-dhparam=FILE        load DH parameters for DHE ciphers from a file in the PEM format --tls-protocols=N         enable specified TLS protocols, example: "TLSv1 TLSv1.1 TLSv1.2 TLSv1.3" --tls-ciphers=S           set list of available ciphers (TLSv1.2 and below) --tls-ciphersuites=S      set list of available TLSv1.3 ciphersuites

 Logging:
   -S, --syslog                  use system log for output messages -l, --log-file=FILE           log all output to a file